tezansahu/sentiment-analyzer-mcp/app/README.md

 # Sentiment Analyzer FastAPI Server

-This project provides a FastAPI server for sentiment analysis using a small, pretrained deep learning model.
+This project provides a FastAPI server for sentiment analysis using a small, pretrained deep learning model (finetuned DistilBERT).
 The server classifies input text as either positive or negative sentiment.

 ## Features
 - `/predict` endpoint for sentiment classification